-Studying finance alongside social responsibility creates a healthy friction that allows Gustavo to strengthen his critical thinking skills.
+Studying finance alongside social responsibility created healthy friction that allowed Gustavo to strengthen his critical thinking skills.
 For example, while taking Urban Education with Professor Schiera in the Graduate School of Education, Gustavo simultaneously enrolled in Urban Fiscal Policy with Professor Inman in the Wharton School.
 Both courses focused on education albeit from different angles.
 For the former, Gustavo did fieldwork in a West Philadelphia school, conducting interviews and analyzing his experiences through the lens of class readings.
 For the latter, Gustavo studied the Philadelphia Soda Tax from a quantitative perspective, ultimately finding that the numbers support its implementation and reinforce its benefit to the city’s students.

-In the aftermath of Hurricane Maria, Gustavo, who is from Puerto Rico, was driven to support the Puerto Rican communities affected by the hurricane.
+In the aftermath of Hurricane Maria, Gustavo was driven to support the Puerto Rican communities affected by the hurricane.
 Gustavo and his Puerto Rican peers at Penn were frustrated by their inability to communicate with their parents, family, and friends and upset by the devastation facing the communities at home.
 Together, these proactive students started a GoFundMe campaign called Students for Puerto Rico.
 To extend the reach of their campaign, Gustavo and his peers used their networks and social media to connect to students at other universities.
 They initially hoped to raise $2K.
 When dozens of schools and numerous student groups responded, Students for Puerto Rico designated representatives to direct efforts on each campus.
 The campaign went viral and their GoFundMe received more than $200,000 in donations.
 The proceeds were given to Unidos por Puerto Rico (United for Puerto Rico), a nonprofit that supports recovery and rebuilding for individuals and small businesses impacted by Hurricanes Irma and Maria.

 Gustavo has been dedicated to the violin since childhood.
-At Penn, Gustavo continues to study violin through lessons and workshops.
+At Penn, Gustavo continued to study violin through lessons and workshops.
 While the violin is rarely paired with jazz or improvisation genres, Gustavo attended an improvisation workshop hosted by a renowned cellist, Thomas Kraines, and Ware College House.
 Gustavo was excited to learn how to apply improvisation techniques to his playing in this informal, practice-focused setting.
-Gustavo also takes classes, including Professor Guthrie Ramsey’s notable course Studies in African American Music, in the College of Arts and Sciences Music Department.
+Gustavo also took classes, including Professor Guthrie Ramsey’s notable course Studies in African American Music, in the College of Arts and Sciences Music Department.
 Professor Ramsey brings his students to concerts across Philadelphia, welcomes guest speakers, and makes connections between music and other academic disciplines.